e271828e/Flight.jl/prototypes/kernel/README.md

   observed snapshot, and `t` never decreases — and a task staging against running frames loses nothing to the CAS merge: the last staged level is what stands.
+- **One writer per slot at any time, structurally.** Claims are disjoint by admission, so cross-writer races on a slot cannot arise and no drain-order arbitration policy exists to need.
+The admission's order is itself pinned: the same instance re-attached under an overlapping claim is `AlreadyAttached`, never a self-`ClaimConflict`, because identity runs before claims — which is what keeps `ClaimConflict` always naming two *distinct* devices.
+Identity is the instance (`===`): the library's stub devices are mutable structs precisely so two same-named `Pad`s are two devices.
+- **One claim mechanism, two claim sources, exhausted at the attach point.**
+  A returned claim is the enumeration, validated face by face (`AttachUnknownFace`) — the empty enumeration an honest may-write-nothing degenerate, not a back door.
+A computed claim is the unclaimed complement at the attach instant, never recomputed, so attaching the greedy claimant last is the idiom and a second greedy stakes the empty remainder under `EmptyGreedyClaim`.
+Downstream nothing tells the sources apart: the greedy entry's out-of-claim staging is the same `OutOfClaimEntry` as anyone's.
+- **The harness register's surface is derived, never claimed.** It is the unclaimed complement, recomputed at every roster change: a harness write to a claimed face is `ClaimedFaceEntry` naming the incumbent, a rostered greedy empties the surface outright and every harness `stage!` in such a session is rejected that way (D-192), and detach regrows it.
+The recompilation's one seam is renormalization: a batch staged before a stopped-sim `attach!` is reshaped through the new schema — the newly claimed face discarded with the incumbent and the site named, the rest surviving to the drain — so the run always starts with cells matching the run's schemas.
+- **The roster is frozen per run, and the drain stays free.** `attach!` and `detach!` against a running loop are `ServiceLifecycle`, from any task, and the freeze lifts with the run; device ids are monotonic per `Simulation`, never reused, and a rejected attach consumes none.
+The per-writer drain thunks are compiled at the same stopped-sim points, so a populated roster's empty drain still allocates nothing — and the frame's outcome stays a pure function of the drained batches, whoever staged them: the device-staged trajectory is bitwise the directly-written one.

 **The store bundle is in, and with it the *plural* in "per-eltype stores".**
 The bench that settled the representation (D-162) measured exactly one buffer;